dialmonsalve/node-cafe/README.md

 - Token id from Google Oauth2

-## Database

-The data base uses a mongo:6.0 and mongo-express:1.0.0-alpha.4 images from docker

 On the file .env, copy the variable named GOOGLE_CLIENT_ID and paste in 'public/index' and search:

 ```html